//

 Medium: English

-Semey Medical University: ?8k per month for dorms, ?3.5L for tuition.
+Semey Medical University: 8k per month for hostels, 3.5L for tuition.
 Almaty is a safe, contemporary city with robust hospitals and English programs.

 Why Choose Kazakhstan?